punit-k-s/candidate-recommender/README.md

 ## Running on your own data

-1) Put your JD in the left panel.
+1) Put your JD in the text panel.
 2) Drag/drop a batch of resumes (PDF/DOCX/TXT).
 3) Choose K (top 5/10).
 4) Click **Compute similarity**.